furuholm/RxFsm/README.md

         .build();
 ```

-You have to provide an initial state and one or more top states for an Fsn to
+You have to provide an initial state and one or more top states for an Fsm to
 be valid.

+##### Register transitions
-For an Fsm to do anything interesting you also have to to add some
+For an Fsm to do anything interesting you also have to to add some transitions.
-transitions.
 The withTransition method is used to register transitions.

 ```Java
     Fsm fsm2 = new FsmBuilder()